Real Estate Law in Delaware

 Proving fraud in a real estate transaction can be an uphill battle.
 It is almost always necessary to work with Delaware real estate lawyers to straighten things out.

-According to the Delaware Attorney General, timeshare reselling fraud is in Delaware’ Top 10 Scams of 2020.
+According to the Delaware Attorney General, timeshare reselling fraud is in Delaware’s Top 10 Scams of 2020.
 Specifically, a person pretending to be a real estate broker pressures timeshare owners into paying an upfront fee, but never delivers a buyer.
 Delaware Code governs laws relating to real estate brokers, prohibited trade practices, and a seller’s disclosure of the condition of real property.
 Specifically, no person can misrepresent their qualifications for providing real estate services if they have not been licensed by the state.
-In addition, any seller must disclose to the buyer in writing all material defects of the property that are known prior to the time of final settlement.
+In addition, any seller must disclose to the buyer in writing all material defects of the property that are known before the time of final settlement.

 Boundary Lines